Rare Book School

 Be sure, at the very least, to look carefully through Bowers and Gaskell before coming to Charlottesville, and bring both texts with you to class.
 Books will be presented to you almost at once to establish their format and collation, and you'll need to have some idea what that means; in that respect the DVD, accompanying workbook, and facsimile practice sheets are especially helpful.
 If you find that you cannot do that much preparation between now and the first day of class, please withdraw (consult the student evaluations of this course if you don't believe us).
 The instructors know full well that Bowers, in particular, may be a hard go at first, and are experienced in shedding light on his murkier passages; but you must prepare before coming to class, or you will simply be wasting time—yours and the instructors' and your fellow students'.

-Click here for sample bibliographical descriptions of the sort students will be asked to prepare during homework and laboratory sessions.
+Here is a sample bibliographical description of the sort students will be asked to prepare during homework and lab sessions:

 Feijoó y Montenegro, Benito Gerónimo.
 Theatro crítico universal.
 Nueva impresion.
 Volume IV.
 Madrid: Imprenta Real, 1773.

 4°: a-b8 c4 A-2G8 [$4(-c3,4) signed]; 260 leaves, pp. [I-II] III-XL, 1-478 [479-480] [misprinting 155 as 551, 176 as 276, 272 as 172, and 394 as 294]